beNative/Notepas/README.md

 This is the place where new [releases](https://github.com/beNative/Notepas/releases) will be posted.

-The sources are maintained on this location:
+The sources are maintained on this location, together with all dependencies needed to make a new build:

 http://github.com/beNative/lazarus/tree/master/projects/notepas